 FinTech is an emerging sector in South Africa.
 With funding pouring into startups like Zande Africa, Bright on Capital and Livestock Wealth.
 FinTech will surely play a big role in the digital transformation of South Africa while creating jobs and new business opportunities.

 FinTech, short for Financial Technology, encompasses the new applications, processes, products, or business models in the financial services industry.
-Some uses cases for FinTech include crowdfunding, Insurance, mobile payments, blockchain and cryptocurrency.
+Use cases for FinTech include crowdfunding, Insurance, mobile payments, blockchain and cryptocurrency.

 FinTech is ripe for mainstream adoption in South Africa.
 Banking systems across the country is expensive and/or outdated.
 Many South Africans do not have access to these banking systems or even basic financial utilities.
 The lack of economic infrastructure paired with inadequate financial education has left many South Africans without bank accounts.